acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-video-on-demand/Readme.md

 ![Untitled](images/Untitled%204.png)

-Copy the entire output, and replace the content of the `job.json` in your Lambda function.
-Don’t forget to click <kbd>Deploy</kbd>.
+If you wanted to use this config, you would, and replace the content of the `job.json` in your Lambda function.
+But we won't be doing this so just cancel out of this screen.

 ## Stage 5 - IAM roles